emicklei/melrose/docs/dsl.md

 	octavemap('1:-1,2:0,3:1',chord('C')) // => (C3 E G5)

 ### parallel<a name="parallel"></a>
-Create a new sequence in which all notes of a musical object are synched in time.
+Create a new sequence in which all notes of a musical object are played simultaneously.

 	parallel(sequence('C D E')) // => (C D E)